Weak units, universal cells, and coherence via universality for bicategories: Weak units and universal 1-cells

-Next, we define an elementary notion of divisibility of 1-cells, relative to the composition exhibited by divisible 2-cells. \begin{dfn} Let $e: x \to x'$ be a 1-cell in a regular poly-bicategory $X$.
-We say that $e$ is \emph{tensor left divisible} if, for each $a: x \to y$ and each $a': x' \to y$, a right hom and tensor
+Next, we define an elementary notion of universality of 1-cells, relative to the composition exhibited by universal 2-cells. \begin{dfn} Let $e: x \to x'$ be a 1-cell in a regular poly-bicategory $X$.
+We say that $e$ is \emph{tensor left universal} if, for each $a: x \to y$ and each $a': x' \to y$, a right hom and tensor